mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ---
 layout:              post
 type:                classic
-title:               Internal Working of GitLab API Go Client
+title:               Internal Working of the GitLab API Go Client
 subtitle:            >
     How does this SDK work and what can we learn from it?